ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 includes data about messages that passed DMARC authentication as well as those that did not.

-The format for these reports is defined in Appendix C.
+The format for these reports is defined in Appendix A.

 The report SHOULD include the following data: